paulmriordan/MusicVR/README.md

 # MusicVR

-Prototyping an idea for a 360 music sequencer, for VR (Vive, Daydream, Cardboard).
+Prototyping an idea for a 360 music sequencer, for VR headsets

 Inspired by TiltBrush, I wanted to make a VR music experience where you can see and edit music around you.